Master of Business Administration

-- demonstrate mastery of a global body of discipline knowledge and practice, including knowledge of research principles and methods
+- Demonstrate mastery of a global body of business knowledge and practice, including knowledge of research principles and methods.

-- justify decisions and judgements that address a complex business issue considering the ethical and social consequences.
+- Justify decisions and judgements that address a complex business issues considering the ethical and social consequences.

-The course prepares graduates for employment and career progression across various disciplines, including, but not limited to; entrepreneurship and innovation, environmental management, finance, healthcare, human resources, information systems, international business, occupational health and safety, marketing, project management, and supply chain and logistics management.
+The course prepares graduates for employment and career progression across various disciplines, including, but not limited to; entrepreneurship and innovation, environmental management, finance, healthcare, hospitality management, human resources, information systems, occupational health and safety, marketing, project management, and supply chain and logistics management.

 One or more of the specialisations in this course is externally recognised when studied within this course.
 Refer to the specialisation for more information.